 What Is A Flash Drive?

-The flash drive, which is also known as the thumb drive, memory stick, or pen drive, is a technological device that is used to store information on a small flash memory chip.
+The flash drive, also referred to as a thumb drive, memory stick, or pen drive, is a technological device utilized for storing information on a compact flash memory chip.

 How Does A Flash Drive Work

-Two types of memory has been designed to save data on different devices.
-These are volatile and non-volatile.
+Two distinct types of memory have been devised to facilitate data storage across various devices: volatile and non-volatile.

-Volatile memory is temporary data storage.
-One example of volatile storage is a hard disk drive.
-It reads and then saves data while the computer is on.
+Volatile memory serves as temporary data storage, exemplified by a hard disk drive.
+This type of memory reads and saves data while the computer is powered on, making it transitory.

 The Difference Between A USB 2.0 And A USB 3.0